abukowski21/SAMI3-GITM-python/docs/source/intro.rst

-A huge thank you goes out to the developers of `SAMI3 <10.5281/zenodo.7895859>`_ and `GITM <https://github.com/GITMCode/GITM/>`_.
+A huge thank you goes out to the developers of SAMI3 and GITM.
 Without their hard work, this project would not be possible.
+SAMI3 can be found `here <https://zenodo.org/record/7895859>`_ and is originally published in `this paper <https://doi.org/10.1029/2008GL033509>`_.
+Here is the link to `GITM <https://github.com/GITMCode/GITM/>`_ which was originally published in `this paper <https://doi.org/10.1016/j.jastp.2006.01.008>`_.